Road pricing: New York

+The MTA’s goal was to collect $500 million of net revenue in 2025 from the new toll — or roughly $42 million a month, on average — and the agency is poised to surpass that target with an anticipated $548.3 million generated through December, according to MTA documents.
+The transit agency is planning to sell its first-ever congestion-pricing bonds in 2026, secured by the new toll revenue.
+Over time the MTA will issue $15 billion of such debt to help modernize train signals, add elevators to subway stations and extend the Second Avenue subway to Harlem.

 San Francisco

 In 2006, San Francisco authorities began a feasibility study to evaluate congestion pricing in the city.
 The initial charging scenarios considered were presented in public meetings held in December 2008 and the final draft proposal were discussed by the San Francisco Board of Supervisors (SFBS) in December 2010, which recommended implementation of a six-month to one-year trial in 2015.
 Separately, in July 2010 congestion tolls were implemented at the San Francisco-Oakland Bay Bridge.